Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Variable-Frequency Adaptive-Frequency MPC with Learned Dynamics

-In this section, we design an adaptive-frequency MPC controller for the learned dynamics \eqref{eq:res_dynamics_each_phase} to track a desired jumping reference trajectory obtained from full-body TO.
-We formulate the MPC optimization problem as follows:
+In this section, we design \rebut{a variable-frequency}\redst{an adaptive-frequency} MPC controller for the learned dynamics \eqref{eq:res_dynamics_each_phase} to track a desired jumping reference trajectory obtained from full-body TO. \rebut{For a given robot state $\bfx_0$,} we formulate MPC as:

 where \eqref{eq:learn_MPC_ineq} represents input constraints related to friction cone and force limits and \eqref{eq:learn_MPC_eq} aims to nullify the force on the swing legs based on the contact schedule.